Amid claims of racism, another federal execution set

 By October 9, 2020

 The federal government has just set its eighth execution for 2020.
 U.S. Attorney General William Barr directed the Federal Bureau of Prisons to schedule the execution of Orlando Cordia Hall for Nov.
-19 in Tennessee.
+19 in Terre Haute, Ind.
 If carried out, this would place federal executions ahead of those by the states for the first time ever.

 Hall, an African American man, was sentenced to death by an all-white jury.

 Immediately after the Sept.
-30 announcement of the upcoming execution date, Marcia A. Widder and Robert C. Owen, Hall’s attorneys, issued a statement to the media which charged:“The proceedings that led to Mr. Hall’s death sentence were marked by racial bias and incompetent lawyering.
+30 announcement of the upcoming execution date, Marcia A. Widder and Robert C. Owen, Hall’s attorneys, issued a statement to the media which charged: “The proceedings that led to Mr. Hall’s death sentence were marked by racial bias and incompetent lawyering.
 During jury selection, the prosecution team enlisted the help of a former state prosecutor known for keeping Black citizens from serving on criminal juries.
 With his help, an all-white jury was seated to decide Mr. Hall’s fate.

 “In the years since Mr. Hall’s trial, the U.S. Supreme Court has expressly found that this very prosecutor discriminated against Black potential jurors on account of their race and then lied under oath in an attempt to conceal his racist conduct.
 In this way, Mr. Hall’s case also reflects the significant and troubling racial disparities in the operation of the federal death penalty, in which 60% of those currently on federal death row are people of color, including 45% who are Black.” (fd.org, Oct.
 1)